MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/concept-model-distillation.md

 ---
-title: Distillation in AI Studio
+title: Distillation in AI Studio (preview)
 titleSuffix: Azure AI Studio
 description: Learn how to do distillation in Azure AI Studio.
 manager: scottpolly